To keep up to date with all artist opportunities, join our artist opportunities mailing list here

 We've begun inviting along guest speakers - including Emma Rice, Kate Wasserberg, Pravesh Kumar and more - to share what they know with our staff and we’ve decided to open them up to our artist community.

 Trainee Resident Directors

-Established by founding artistic director Dan Crawford in 1994, the Kings Head Theatre ran this training programme which won the Queen’s Jubilee Award in 2002.
+Established by founding artistic director Dan Crawford in 1994, King's Head Theatre ran this training programme which won the Queen’s Jubilee Award in 2002.

-The programme consists of 12-month placements who have the opportunity to work on productions in the theatre, gaining skills as an assistant director.
-The trainee resident directors also took part in weekly training sessions and was designed for early-career directors who may have had some small scale experience but wished to increase their skills.
+The programme consisted of 12-month placements for emerging theatre directors to have the opportunity to work on productions in our theatre, gaining skills as an assistant director.
+They also took part in weekly training sessions and was designed for early-career theatre-makers who may have had some small scale experience but wished to increase their skills.

 Stella Wilkie Award

-East 15 Acting School students studying on the 3-year Contemporary Theatre course present two seasons of new plays each year called the Debut Festival.
+East 15 Acting School students studying on the 3-year Contemporary Theatre course present two seasons of new plays each year, called the Debut Festival.
 Debut Spring is text based and Debut Summer is devised work.
-The King's Head Theatre Artistic Director and Associates attend all plays and choose a winner, who is awarded the King's Head Theatre & East 15 Stella Wilkie Debut Award.
+King's Head Theatre Producers and Associates attend all plays and choose a winner, who is awarded the King's Head Theatre & East 15 Stella Wilkie Debut Award.